zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/environment-setup/environment-setup.md

 If you see **Service Limits Exceeded** issues when running _**terraform apply**_ command, follow the steps below to resolve them.
 When creating a stack, you must have the available quotas for your tenancy and your compartment.

+Depending on the quota limit you have in your tenancy you can choose from any VM Standard Compute shapes, AMD shapes or Flex Shapes.

 This lab uses the following compute types but not limited to: